Miss Sara Sampson

 Miss Sara Sampson (original spelling Miß Sara Sampson) is a play by the Enlightenment philosopher, Gotthold Ephraim Lessing.
-Written in 1755 while the author was living in Potsdam, it is seen by many scholars to be one of the first bourgeois tragedies.
-In the same year it was represented at Frankfurt-on-the-Oder and was very well received.
+Written in 1755 while the author was living in Potsdam and set in an English inn, it is seen by many scholars to be one of the first bourgeois tragedies.
+In the same year it was put on at Frankfurt-on-the-Oder, where it was very well received.
 It was afterwards translated and acted in France, where it also met with success.
 The play was Lessing's first real success as a playwright and it was in part due to the success of this play that he was asked to be the dramaturg at the German National Theatre in Hamburg.